keithdunnett/sgminer-recipes/HOWTOs/MULTIPLE_SGMINER_VERSIONS.md

 ## Select your sgminer working directory (and version) at run time

+It is assumed that you will use a shell script to make the desired settings and start sgminer; an [example including rudimentary support for multiple sgminer versions] is available in this repository.
+For those modifying existing startup scripts, the key changes to support multiple parallel installs were:

+- provide the startup script with the path to the instance of sgminer it should run
+    - initially just a variable containing the suffix of the required installation directory
+    - could trivially be passed at command line, moving the version decision out of the startup script
+    - could be looked up per rig from database or DNS for larger farms
+    -

 ### Maintain a standard path with symlinks at runtime (optional)